mianger22/ar_order_bahmut/ar_libraries/aframe-master/docs/introduction/interactions-and-controllers.md

 from scratch:

 - The tracked-controls component will provide pose and events
-- The vive-controls, meta-touch-controls... components provide button mappings and controller-specific events
+- The vive-controls, oculus-touch-controls... components provide button mappings and controller-specific events
 - Our custom controller component will build on all of the above, plus overriding the model, animations, visual feedback, states, etc.,